 If your smartphone does not meet these requirements you will not be able to use the PDCheck app.
 If you have any questions to whether or not your smartphone is compatible, please contact support@eyeque.com with further questions.

-The PDCheck has a 30-money back guarantee for all purchases and a 1-year limited warranty on parts and labor.
+The PDCheck has a 1-year limited warranty on parts and labor.

 Try-On Glasses